prabhuomkar/tokenizers.cpp/docs/README.md

 - Run some benchmarks to compare performance with Rust version and improve C++ version

 ## Support Matrix
-This section will provide information about the components and their respective support status.
+This section will provide information about the [Tokenizer components](https://huggingface.co/docs/tokenizers/components) and their respective support status.
 - ✅ - Done
 - 🚧 - Planned/Work In Progress